LIPS-scheme/lips/docs/docs/scheme-intro/core.md

   (print (list-ref lst 3)))
 ```

-Both expressions in let will print number `4` which is 4th element of the list.
+Both expressions in let will print number `4` which is the 4th element of the list.

 ### Iterating over a list recursively

-This is basic pattern you use to iterate over a list using recursion:
+This is the basic pattern you use to iterate over a list using recursion:

 ```scheme
 (define (operation lst)